ChrisPortman/pydhcp/README.md

 The basic usage provides for 3 command line arguments:
  * `-i|--interface`: specify `*` to listen on all interfaces, or specify one or more times with an interface name (e.g. "eth0") to listen on specific interfaces.
- * `-a|--authoritive: boolean flag.
+ * `-a|--authoritive`: boolean flag.
 Authoritative DHCP servers send a NAK to clients it does not wish to provide a lease to which will effectively stop DHCP on the client.
 Non-authoritative servers will simply ignore the client leaving other DHCP servers free to respond.
- * `-b|--backend: the name of the backend to use.
+ * `-b|--backend`: the name of the backend to use.
 The selection of a backend will invoke the need for backend specific arguments.

 E.g:
 ```